-Photos of Alaskan polar bears fighting over a plastic jug were released by photographer Danny Sullivan.
+Photos of Alaskan polar bears fighting over a plastic jug were released by photographer Danny Sullivan last year.
 It’s yet another example of how plastic is affecting our world in a big way.

 He said of the photo op, “The shots were taken in early October, in previous years that whole area would have been five foot under by then.
 They wouldn’t have had a chance to get to the plastic, it would’ve been buried.
 It was a good five degrees warmer than it should have been so the ice was actually starting to form at the end of the month, rather than the start.
 It shortens the window for the polar bears’ hunting season so it’s sure to have a knock on effect soon enough.